AdrienFabre/CV/README.md

 All projects have been part of my learnings at [Makers Academy](https://github.com/makersacademy)

-The focus has been to learn to learn fast and to implement the best practices, notably Test Driven Development and Agile values.
+The focus has been to learn to learn fast and to implement the best practices, notably Test Driven Development and Agile Scrum methodologies.
 Here is the [Makers portfolio](https://github.com/AdrienFabre/makers_coding_bootcamp_portfolio) I created to anchore my learnings.

 #### Full Stack Team Projects - Team members feedback at the bottom this page